mesnico/learning-relationship-aware-visual-features/README.md

 # Learning Relationship-aware Visual Features
-This repository contains the code for reproducing results from our paper: **Learning Relationship-aware Visual Features**
+This repository contains the code for reproducing results from our paper [(PDF preprint)](http://datone.isti.cnr.it/r-cbir/learning-relationship-aware-preprint.pdf).

+In this work we present a novel task called *Relational Content-Based Image Retrieval* **(R-CBIR)**, that consists in retrieving images with given relationships among objects.
+We extracted visual relational features from *Relation Network*(RN) by Santoro et al. for use as a baseline on R-CBIR.
+Then, we slightly modified the original RN introducing a *2-stage RN* **(2S-RN)**.
+Features extracted from the 2S-RN architecture defined the current state-of-the-art on R-CBIR.
 ![r-cbir](https://user-images.githubusercontent.com/25117311/45022838-7e171f80-b035-11e8-8b2c-2842582291c6.png)
 ## Get ready
 1. Download and extract CLEVR_v1.0 dataset: http://cs.stanford.edu/people/jcjohns/clevr/